- my 3 best Via Ferratas in Interlaken – easy to hard! - September 4, 2023

 Style and aesthetics

 Water shoes.
 At least that’s what my friend Xavier calls them!
-Agreed as the colorway I chose is especially reminiscent of the sea.
+Agreed as the blue colorway I chose is especially reminiscent of the sea.
+The newer black Primus Trails look very contemporary and like a regular running shoe even.

 I don’t care much for fashion and aesthetics in general and didn’t mind.
-Other colorways appear most like a regular minimalist running shoe anyways.
 A big improvement over the freaky Vibram FiveFingers nonetheless!

 These are some of the best barefoot shoes for trail running around.
 As much grip as you’ll realistically need, very light, comfortable, breathable, and durable.